phattharawadi-b/Webapp_diary/README.md

 📓 Web App – My Diary

-A lightweight, browser-based diary built with HTML.
+A minimalist web-based diary personal diary focused on clean typography and intuitive layout.
+Designed to provide a seamlass journaling experiance, built with HTML.

 ✨ Features

-• Standard arithmetic operations (Addition, Subtraction, Multiplication, Division).

-• Decimal point support for precise calculations.

-• Fully Responsive Design for mobile and desktop views.

-• Clear function to reset current calculations.
+• Date-based entry organization, clean and modern UI and fully responsive semantic HTML structure.

+• AI Feature: Random Question of the day.

+• Mood Tracker Feature: Record your emotions each day and display them as a graph for the last 7 days.

 🛠️ Tech Stack